minio/docs/source/reference/minio-mc/mc-ilm-add.rst

    If not specified, all non-current object versions transition to the different tier.

-   The following table lists a number of object versions and their transition eligibility based on ``--newer-noncurrentversions-transition 3``:
+   The following table lists a number of object versions and their transition eligibility based on ``--noncurrent-transition-newer 3``:

    .. list-table::
       :widths: 50 50